-HFC refrigerants contain Hydrogen, Florine and Carbon.
-Although HFC refrigerants have no ozone depletion potential, it does however act as a greenhouse gas with an average Global Warming Potential (GWP) of 2000.
+HFC’s contain Hydrogen, Florine and Carbon.
+Although HFC’s have no ozone depletion potential, it does however act as a greenhouse gas with an average Global Warming Potential (GWP) of 2000.
 As a result, responsible use and equipment inspections are mandatory under the “F gas” regulations.

 HC refrigerants are composed of just hydrogen and carbon and are considered a natural refrigerant with an improved average GWP of 3 and increased energy efficiency.
-HC refrigerants include Propane (R290), Isobutane (R600a) and Propylene (R1270).
-Its low GWP is a huge contributing factor to its popularity as a refrigerant in commercial refrigeration.
-In a typical supermarket 5 to 10 percent of refrigerants are expelled into the local atmosphere, using HC refrigerants annual gas emissions are reduced by tons each year.
+HC includes Propane (R290), Isobutane (R600a) and Propylene (R1270).
+Its low GWP is a huge contributing factor to its popularity in commercial refrigeration.
+In a typical supermarket 5 to 10 percent of refrigerants are expelled into the local atmosphere, by using HC’s, annual gas emissions are reduced by tons each year.